 All members of the Board have access to the advice and services of the Company Secretary who is responsible to the Board for ensuring that Board procedures are complied with.
 The Group’s professional advisers are available for consultation by Directors as required.
 Individual directors may take independent professional advice in line with specified procedures.

-Each Director received appropriate briefing on being appointed to the Board and access to training is provided by the Group during a Director’s term of office.
+Each Director received an appropriate briefing on being appointed to the Board and access to training is provided by the Group during a Director’s term of office.

 The Board implemented a process for evaluating its performance during the period.